Searchearlychristianwritings.online

 The Early Christian writings should not be regarded as inspired or infallible.
 However, they bear great weight in our understanding of the Bible for several reasons:

-3. If we don't trust the Early Christian writers, we should be alarmed that it was them who compiled the New Testament Canon.
+3. If we don't trust the Early Christian writers, we should be alarmed that it was they who compiled the New Testament Canon.
 God's providence surely guided the process, but how likely is it that He used heretics for this critical task?

 Sources